dauwhe/wpub-explainer/README.md

 ## Basic design

-A web publication must have an "entry page," which the HTML document returned by the URL of the publication.
-This entry page must have either a link to the manifest, or an embedded manifest.
+A web publication must have an <i>entry page</i>, which the HTML document returned by the URL of the publication.
+This page must have either a link to the manifest, or an embedded manifest.

 A “manifest” is a list of the passengers or cargo on a ship.
-We want a list of the components of a web publication—all the HTML files, stylesheets, images, scripts, etc.—needed to create the whole.
-We need a special list of the files that go in a particular order.
-In EPUB we called this the "spine".
-We call this the `readingOrder`.
+For web publications, a manifest lists the constituents of the publication—all the HTML files, stylesheets, images, scripts, etc.—needed to create the whole.
+It further describes the sequence of primary resources, so that we know that chapter-02.html comes after chapter-01.html.
+In EPUB we called this list the "spine"; for web publications it's now the `readingOrder`.

-In order to placate the web developers who seemingly rule the world, the manifest is expressed as a JSON file.
-The manifest is also a natural location for metadata that applies to the whole publication, rather than just one of the constituents.
+The manifest is also the natural location for metadata that applies to the whole publication, rather than just one of the constituents.
+The metadata vocabulary is based on schema.org; the entire manifest is serialized as JSON-LD.

 ## Example